Clayton Holmes: Dallas Cowboys

 Holmes was selected by the Dallas Cowboys in the third round (58th overall) of the 1992 NFL draft.
 As a rookie, he was the fastest player on the team and was used mostly on special teams, finishing second on the team with 15 tackles and also registering a fumble recovery in Super Bowl XXVII.

 On August 14, 1993, during the first pre-season game, he suffered a torn anterior cruciate ligament in his right knee and was lost for the season.

 In 1995, he started 6 games at cornerback in place of an injured Kevin Smith, while free agent Deion Sanders reached a contract agreement with the Dallas Cowboys.
 That same year in November, the NFL suspended him for four games for violating the league's substance-abuse policy.
 A week later, the suspension was increased to one year.

 While suspended, he incurred in a fifth violation of the NFL's substance abuse policy and was suspended for 4 additional games.
 On February 10, 1996, he was released from the team.

 Miami Dolphins

 Holmes signed with the Miami Dolphins on February 26, 1997, reuniting him with former Cowboys head coach Jimmy Johnson.
 Looking to play for the first time since November 1995, he failed another drug test that resulted in a 4-game suspension and his eventual release on October 13, 1997.

 Topeka Knights

 In 1999, he played for the Topeka Knights of the Indoor Football League.

+Tennessee Thundercats

+From 2000 to 2002, Holmes played for the Tennessee Thundercats of the National Indoor Football League.